BOULDER ROCK CLIMBING

 ELDORADO CANYON ROCK CLIMBING

-Eldorado Canyon is a world renowned traditional climbing area on gorgeous conglomerate sandstone.
+Eldorado Canyon is a world renowned Boulder rock climbing area on gorgeous conglomerate sandstone.
 Multi-pitch classics abound as well as some stellar single pitch trad climbs and a few sport climbs to round out one of the gems of the United States.
 Classics like The Naked Edge (11b), The Yellow Spur (9 or 10d) and Ruper (5.8) cover a wide range of difficulties and provide exciting journeys up some of the biggest walls in the canyon.
 If learning to lead, “Eldo” can be an exciting introduction to the art of gear placement and mental training for bold leads.

 Icarus; 5.6; 4 pitches